DarrenVictoriano/daaf/README.md

 **wait_in_hour(hours)** - takes one argument; any floating point numbers representing an "hour".
 This will pause the script base on the given time.

+**get_activity_mfocus() - this will print the package and activity of the app in the terminal, first launch the app on the TV then run the get_activity.py

 ___
 Below are functions from **Power_Tools** module.
 Example "*pt.trickplay_hdmi(rc.HDMI1, 5, 2)*"